Bridging Loan – Finance £10k To £250m, Written Terms in 2 Hours

 The advantages of a bridging loan are:

-• Speed – They can be arranged very quickly; you can get a bridging loan in 5 days-2 weeks.
-Some even complete on the day of application, far faster than most alternatives to bridge loans.
+They can be arranged very quickly; you can get a bridging loan in 5 days-2 weeks.
+Some even complete on the day of application, far faster than most alternatives to bridging loans.

-• No monthly payments – Where your bridge finance interest is rolled up or deducted, there are no monthly payments to make.
+Where your bridging finance interest is rolled up or deducted, there are no monthly payments to make.
 This can be a major help to cash flow during a property refurbishment or marketing period.

 What are the disadvantages of a property bridging loan?

-• They add cost to a property transaction – No matter how cheap your loan loan is, it will still cost something.
+No matter how cheap your loan is, it will still cost something.
 This will add a cost to your property transaction that must be considered.
+This is true of all loans, not just bridging loans.

-• Problems with exit route – If you have problems with your method of repaying, this can cause major issues as the end of the bridging loan approaches.
+If you have problems with your method of repaying the loan, this can cause major issues as the end of the bridging loan approaches.
 If you are unable to repay the loan at the end of the term, you will have to refinance or pay the interest charges monthly.
 Although there is no guarantee your lender would allow you to do either, failure to do so can put your property and credit score at serious risk.
-This type of finance is a short term finance solution, so it's important that you repay on time, or risk losing your property.
+Bridging finance is a short term finance solution, so it's important that you repay on time, or risk losing your property.

 Who can borrow money using bridging finance?